 - Written exams will comprise 70% of the final grade (average of all written exams) and - Activities and assignments will determine 25% of the final grade; which include incluse assignments and activities, group activities, discussion board, forum/web activities and assignments, and presentations. - All discussion board and online assignments will be graded on clarity, quality, content, grammar, spelling, and punctuation.
-Pay close attention to due dates and response requirements.
-Late posts will be given a zero. - Assessment of professional behavior, participation and attendance will be used for 5% of the final grade.
+Pay close attention to due dates and response requirements. - Assessment of professional behavior, participation and attendance (assessed by rubric) will be used for 5% of the final grade.
 OCTA 200 is an online course.
 Students are expected to log-in to Canvas at least three times per week and participate in a meaningful way.